The European trailertrain files

 CODA-E

-Apparently first suggested by an NS employee in 1972[2], Stork Alpha Engineering began to develop the CODA-E system in 1985[2].
-A prototype was presented in December 1989 during NS150 in Utrecht.
-[2][15]
+Stork Alpha Engineering began to develop the CODA-E system in 1985[2], although the idea of such a system was apparently proposed by an NS employee as early as 1972[2].
+A prototype was presented in December 1989 during NS150 in Utrecht[2][15].

-A test train consisting of three trailers was trialed by Swedish company SJ in 1990, after which the train (prominently emblazoned with the words “Trailer-Tåg”) returned to the Netherlands, where NS conducted its own trial runs in early 1991.[2]
+It seems fairly certain that a train consisting of three trailers was tested by Swedish company SJ in 1990, after which the train (prominently emblazoned with the words “Trailer-Tåg”) returned to the Netherlands, where NS conducted its own trial runs in early 1991.[2]
 Apparently there was regular service along the Helsingborg-Göteborg-Stockholm line[15] and Dutch road transport company Bunnik reportedly had a shuttle service operating between Gouda and Veendam, but I could not find any specifics about either.
-At any rate, CODA-E did not achieve lasting success[15]
+CODA-E cedrtainly did not achieve lasting success[15]

 Others